cBioPortal/cbioportal/docs/Data-Loading-Maintaining-Studies.md

 You can specify multiple studies separated by comma.
 Here is an example of removing sample information from two studies.
 ```
-./cbioportalImporter.py remove-samples --study_ids study1_stable_id,study2_stable_id --sample_ids sample1_stable_id
+./cbioportalImporter.py remove-samples --study_ids study1_stable_id,study2_stable_id --sample_ids sample1_stable_id,sample2_stable_id
 ```

-The sample with such stable id has to exist in each study.
+The samples with given stable ids have to exist in each study.
 Otherwise, error will be thrown.